LLMs with largest context windows

 One of the biggest advancements in LLMs is the expansion of large context windows – the amount of information an LLM can process at one time.
 Large context windows allow users to tackle increasingly complex and high-volume tasks across various industries.

-Whether it's processing vast legal documents, managing customer interactions, or analyzing entire video transcripts, the ability to maintain context over thousands – or even millions – of tokens opens up new possibilities for AI-driven applications.
+Whether it's writing and analyzes code bases, processing vast legal documents, managing customer interactions, or analyzing entire video transcripts, the ability to maintain context over thousands – or even millions – of tokens opens up new possibilities for AI-driven applications.

 LLMs with largest context windows:

-• Google’s Gemini 1.5 sets the bar high with its 2 million token context window, ideal for intricate multimodal tasks like combining text, images, and video in complex workflows.
+- Google's Gemini 2.0 Flash sets the bar high with its 1 million token context window, ideal for intricate multimodal tasks like combining text, images, audio, and video in complex workflows.

-• Claude 3.5 Sonnet offers a robust 200,000 token window, making it well-suited for extended, long-form content processing and sophisticated workflows.
+- Anthropic's Claude 3.7 Sonnet and Claude 3.5 Sonnet both offer robust 200,000 token windows, making them well-suited for extended, long-form content processing and sophisticated workflows.

 Let’s get into the details.